-- Identify factors that affect demand
+- · Identify factors that affect demand

 - Graph demand curves and demand shifts

-- Identify factors that affect supply
+- · Identify factors that affect supply

 - Graph supply curves and supply shifts

 The previous module explored how price affects the quantity demanded and the quantity supplied.
 The result was the demand curve and the supply curve.
-Price, however, is not the only factor that influences demand, nor is it the only thing that influences supply.
+Price, however, is not the only factor that influences buyers' and sellers' decisions.
 For example, how is demand for vegetarian food affected if, say, health concerns cause more consumers to avoid eating meat?
 How is the supply of diamonds affected if diamond producers discover several new diamond mines?
 What are the major factors, in addition to the price, that influence demand or supply?